pursuit-curriculum/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 The new and edit views are already set up for you.

-- Go to your bookmarks back-end app and get it started with `nodemon`.
+- Go to your bookmarks back-end app and get it started.
-- Open a new tab in the terminal, do not shut down your bookmarks app
+- Open a new tab in the terminal, do not shut down your bookmarks back-end app.
-- navigate up and out of the bookmarks app.
+- Navigate up and out of the bookmarks app.
 Confirm you are not already inside a git repository.
-- Fork the [starter-pern-crud](https://github.com/pursuit-curriculum-resources/starter-pern-crud) in your class GitHub Organization
+- Fork the [starter-pern-crud](https://github.com/pursuit-curriculum-resources/starter-pern-crud) in your class GitHub Organization.
-- `git clone` the forked repository
+- `git clone` the forked repository.
 - `npm install` to install dependencies already included in the `package.json`.
 - `touch .env`